Backbase/backbase-openapi-tools/boat-maven-plugin/README.md

     failOnLintViolation (Default: false)
       User property: failOnLintViolation
-      Fail the build if the spec has lint violation (mustViolationsCount > 0)
+      Fail the build if the spec has lint violation (Violation with Severity.MUST)

     groupId (Default: ${project.groupId})